 “[Majors] seem to lose interest fairly quickly because if the ground is not consolidated, then they’re limited on where they can explore.
 The bigger companies especially don’t like to spend a lot of time and money negotiating deals with people and consolidating it themselves.
 And the consolidation of the historic data is also a key to increasing the value of a project,” adds Baughman.

 The bottom line for investors?
-When doing your due diligence on a project, check to see whether the claims on the property are sewn up into one consolidated land package, or whether there are patented or unpatented claims owned by a third party.
-These unconsolidated claims could make the difference in whether or not the property will have any exploration upside (if the company doesn’t own the claims, they can’t explore them); or, equally important, become an acquisition target for a major mining company.
+When doing your due diligence on a project based in the United States, check to see whether the claims on the property are sewn up into one consolidated land package, or whether there are patented or unpatented claims owned by a third party.
+These unconsolidated mining claims could make the difference in whether or not the property will have any exploration upside (if the company doesn’t own the claims, they can’t explore them); or, equally important, become an acquisition target for a major mining company.